 16. The doctoral study programme of the academic branch consists of two parts:

-• Doctoral dissertation (180 ECTS-credits);
+• Doctoral thesis (180 ECTS credits);

-25. The documents confirming the award of a doctoral degree shall be finalised by the Registry and Student Affairs Department within two weeks after the decision of the defence panel is announced.
+24. The documents confirming the award of a doctoral degree shall be finalised by the Registry and Student Affairs Department within two weeks after the decision of the defence panel is announced.
 The formal presentation of doctoral diplomas shall take place at the annual graduation ceremony of the Academy.

-V. Contestation of a doctoral degree
+V Contestation of a Doctoral Degree

 a.
 Reject the application as unjustified and uphold the decision to award the degree;

 b.
 Accept the application as justified and cancel the decision to award the degree.

 27. Upon cancelling the decision to award the degree, the Rector shall choose one of the following options: